Houston Spinal Cord Injury Lawyer

 Your recovery also depends on your commitment to rehabilitation, which is an important aspect of the healing process.
 Your doctor will likely prescribe both physical and occupational therapy to get you back on your feet.

 - Physical therapy will focus on strengthening your remaining working muscles, including maneuvering in a wheelchair or walking with crutches.

 - Occupational therapy focuses on maintaining your quality of life after discharge from the hospital: You may need to learn how to accomplish tasks in a new way with the help of assistive equipment and technology.

 Spinal cord injuries are variable: Some limit the quality of life only somewhat, while others carry lifelong consequences.
 It’s essential to keep up with all rehabilitation appointments and follow your doctor’s instructions to ensure the best possible outcome.

-If you’ve been involved in an accident and suffered an injury to your spinal cord or back, contact the Houston spinal cord injury lawyers at Brian White & Associates to see how we can help you with your claim.
-We offer a free initial consultation with one of our experienced attorneys.
-Call us today to see what your claim is worth!
+If you’ve been involved in an accident and suffered an injury to your spinal cord or back, contact the Houston spinal cord injury lawyers at Attorney Brian White & Associates, PC to see how we can help you with your claim.

 Because these injuries are permanent and life-changing, the financial compensation has to last your entire lifetime.
 This makes these cases expensive and time-consuming to bring to a successful conclusion.
 Brian White has the resources and determination to work aggressively for you to get you the maximum compensation allowed by the law.
 We don’t settle for less than what you deserve.

 Call for a free consultation today.
 Our personal injury attorneys will listen to your story and layout for you and your family all of your options.